-By reading this information and talking with the person who gave it to you, you are taking important steps to preserve your quality of life and your financial future - and your family's - regardless of what the future may hold.
+Reading this Guide and talking with the person who gave it to you are both important steps.
+Steps to preserve your quality of life and your financial future - and that of your family - regardless of what the future may hold.

-Long term care is extended care that consists of help with activities of daily living (such as dressing and bathing), and/or care needed due to severe cognitive impairment (such as the dysfunction caused by Alzheimer's disease).
-This care can be received at home or at a facility such as an assisted living facility or a nursing home.
+What is long term care?
+It's extended care that's help with activities of daily living (such as dressing and bathing), and/or care needed due to severe cognitive impairment (such as Alzheimer's disease).
+Long term care can be received at home or at a facility such as an assisted living facility or a nursing home.
 This care can be very expensive, and is a great threat to financial security in retirement.

 The longer we live, the more likely it is that we'll need extended care before we die.
-So, a healthy 55-year-old may have as high a risk of needing long term care as an unhealthy 55-year-old, because the healthy person has the longer life expectancy.
+So, a healthy 55-year-old may actually have a higher risk of needing extended care than an unhealthy 55-year-old.

-Most people underestimate the risk of needing long term care.
-Leading research1 tells us that more than half (52%) of Americans turning 65 today will need extended care.
+What are the odds?
+We wrote earlier that most people underestimate the risk of needing long term care.
+Leading research tells us that more than half (52%) of Americans turning 65 today will need extended care.

-What would happen to your family members - emotionally, physically and financially - if you live a long life and might need care for a few years?
+What would happen to your family members - emotionally, physically and financially - if you live a long life and need care for a few years?